AionNext/BizCod/Programming Guide/Data.md

 ;
 ```
 In simple terms, this BzCod statement translates into :
-> define a data model (class) Account that has id , name and account type properties.
+> define a data model (class) Account with the following properties id, name and account.
 These properties are of different types (ID, Text and Text respectively) to represent  different forms of data.
 >
 ## Instantiation

-The data model defines the data structure that serves a bluprint to create a concrete data called instances.
-The instantiation is a process of creating a concrete instances of the abstract data model.
+The data model defines the data structure that serves as a bluprint to create a concrete data called instances.
+The instantiation is a process of creating a concrete instances of an abstract data model.

 ## Inheritance

-In BizCod data models can be 'composed' using already defined data.
-This is very useful, when some data models sher common properties.
-In order to alleviate the problme of redefing the sam edata mode segment numbe rof times, BizCod provides a mechanis to inherit these alraedy define datas models in other data structure.
-This mechanism is called inheritance where one data model inherits properties from another inrehited data model.
-This two data models are in subclass relationship where the data model that inreits the property from the parent class is called subclass of that parent class.
+In BizCod, data models can be 'composed' using already defined data.
+This is very useful, when some data models share common properties.
+In order to alleviate the problme of redefinig the same data mode segments number of times, BizCod provides a mechanism to inherit these alraedy defined data models in other data structures.
+This mechanism is called inheritance where one data model inherits properties from another data model.
+This two data models are in subclass relationship where the data model that inreits the property from the parent class is called a subclass of that parent class.
 Let's illustartes this very simpel concept

-Let's define an accoun type **SavingsAccont** which is an account with additional property `interestRate`.
-Here we can this account
+Let's define an account type **SavingsAccont** which is an account with additional property `interestRate`.
+Here we can define this account

 ```js
 define model InterestAccount